mkotsollaris/mkotsollaris.github.io/content/blog/polymorphic-feature-flags/index.md

 bannerCredit:
   'Photo by Menelaos Kotsollaris'
 ---
-While working at a previous project, we were aiming to continuously ship in production, while following a <a href="https://trunkbaseddevelopment.com/">trunk-based methodology</a>. <a href='https://martinfowler.com/articles/feature-toggles.html' target='blank'>Feature flags</a> are great in offerring such capabilities.
-We would use Optimizely to wrap-around our features and then we would ship to production, allowing our project managers to toggle features.
+While working at a previous project, we were aiming to continuously shipping to production, while following a <a href="https://trunkbaseddevelopment.com/">trunk-based methodology</a>. <a href='https://martinfowler.com/articles/feature-toggles.html' target='blank'>Feature flags</a> are great in offerring such capabilities.
+We would use <a href="https://www.optimizely.com/" target="_blank">Optimizely</a> to wrap-around our features and then we would ship to production, allowing our project managers to toggle features.
 The code would be looking something along these lines:

 ```
 if(FEATURE.enabled) {